jessehamner/cad_models/README.md

 - A case for the Inovato Quadra set-top box, with several variants
 - A hanging pocket to hold an Apple Magic Mouse 2 so that it can be recharged without resting upside down on your desk
 - A tool organizer for several small tools I carry around each day (EDC / everyday carry)
+- A wall-mountable holder for a remote control (here, the remote controls the LED strips that light up my 3D printer)

 Naturally, more stuff is coming.
 But you have to start sharing somewhere.